 Gardeners in northern states where temperatures regularly dip below zero can lose even spring-planted hardy mums to winter.
 You can changes the odds in your favor by leaving the dead foliage on mums and asters instead of shearing for neatness.
 An Iowa State University study found that unpruned plants survive at much lower temperatures than those that were pruned.
 Be sure to add 4 to 6 inches of mulch after the ground has frozen for more protection.

-Potted mums from the florist or grocery store and exotics like huge football chrysanthemums, delicate spiders and spoons don’t survive cold winters either and are not good choices for landscapes.
+Also, potted mums from the florist or grocery store and exotics like huge football chrysanthemums, delicate spiders, and spoons don’t survive cold winters either and are not good choices for landscapes.
 They are not bred to be hardy; it’s their form, color and size that are prized.
-Think of them as disposable decorations, along with the gourds and blue pumpkins you buy.
+Think of them as disposable holiday decor, along with the pumpkins you buy.

-If winters are too cold for a favorite or you didn’t plant them early enough, overwinter chrysanthemums in the basement or a dark, cold closet.
+For your fall mums to have the best chance at survival in cold areas, overwinter them in the basement or a dark, cold closet.
 Pot up plants after the first frost if they are in the ground; include as much root system as possible.
-Water well and place in an area where it is totally dark and 32ºF to 50ºF.
+Leave the foliage on the plants until spring.
+Water well and place in a protected area where it is totally dark and 32ºF to 50ºF.
 The plants will hibernate for the winter if you keep their roots damp.
 Check pots weekly.
 In the spring, acclimate plants to light gradually and set them out in the garden after the last killing frost.

 With a bit of forethought and care, you can keep your mums blooming year after year!